TTU Home Southwest Collection/Special Collections Library Home Resources Home

 On February 2, 1972, Emory Grant Davis was offered a 9-month teaching contract at the rank of Assistant Professor in the Department of Sociology.
 The position would begin in the fall semester and at a salary of $12,500.
 In the search committee's letter of recommendation to the Dean of Arts and Sciences regarding the job offer, the committee acknowledged "The consideration of Mr. Davis as a candidate was admittedly influenced by the needs of Texas Tech University for the first black faculty member to 'integrate' its faculty.
 From two different points of view, Davis is a much better candidate than we had any right to expect."
 Davis was a longtime minister of the African Methodist Episcopal Church and completed his Ph.D. from the University of Illinois-Chicago Circle in 1973.
 He resigned from Texas Tech in June of 1977 to go to Bishop College as chair of its Sociology Department.

-On February 2, 1972, Vivian Imogene Davis, wife of Emory Grant Davis, was offered a 9-month teaching contract at the rank of Assistant Professor in the Department of English.
+Charles Henry On February 2, 1972, Vivian Imogene Davis, wife of Emory Grant Davis, was offered a 9-month teaching contract at the rank of Assistant Professor in the Department of English.
 The position would begin in the fall semester and at a salary of $11,000.
 Davis completed her Ph.D. in June of 1973 from Northwestern University and had extensive prior experience teaching in public schools.
 In 1977 she, like her husband, accepted a teaching position at Bishop College in Dallas, Texas.

 William Dudley Johns retired as campus postman after 31 years of service.
 He began working at Texas Tech in 1941.
-He was profiled in the The Daily Toreador April 21, 1965 and The University Daily June 28, 1972 issues.
+He was profiled in The Daily Toreador April 21, 1965 and The University Daily June 28, 1972 issues.
 Additionally, "The Friends of Dudley Johns Scholarship" was established through the Tech Foundation.
 (For Your Information newsletter December 20, 1972)

 For the 1972-1973 football season Texas Tech had 6 African American athletes - Calvin Jones, Harold Lyons, James Mosley, Quintin Robinson, Andre Tillman, and Kenneth Wallace.
 Selso Ramirez was the only Hispanic athlete pictured in the 1972 football media guide.